top of page

 ENROLLMENT

-Training is offered in two formats: Whole School In-Service for professional staff development and Open Enrollment.
+Training workshops are offered in two formats: Whole School In-Service for professional staff development and Open Enrollment

-To schedule professional development at a specific site, please contact Inga Sieminski in the contact box below.
+To schedule Whole School professional development at a specific site, please use the contact box below.

-Registration for Open Enrollment workshops will be listed HERE, when they are offered to the general public or hosted by a Montessori school for the a wider community.
+Open Enrollment workshops will be listed HERE, when they are offered to the general public.

 Inga Sieminski